Kttra/RatioCalculator/README.md

 [Screenshot Form](https://github.com/Kttra/ScreenshotForm) - A screenshot program that showcases how to screenshot your pc screen, screenshot the form itself, screenshot the controls contained in a panel, and display an image on a picture box.

 [Screenshot Webpage](https://github.com/Kttra/ScreenshotWebpage) - A screen capture application.
 This one is different in the sense that it screenshots an entire webpage.

+[Mouse Position](https://github.com/Kttra/MousePosition) - A program that shows the coordinates of the mouse.
+This is a simple program, but can lead to powerful projects.
+In the ratio calculator program itself, I utilize the mouse position to draw the rectangle and calculate both the width and height of it.